Following system colour scheme Selected dark colour scheme Selected light colour scheme

 As an example, a code editor may detect a user has an unsatisfied import in a selected virtual environment.
 But with no way to reliably know what import names various projects provide, the code editor cannot accurately provide a user with a list of potential projects to install to satisfy that import requirement (e.g. it is not obvious that import PIL very likely implies the user wants the Pillow project installed).
 This also applies to when a user vaguely remembers the project name but does not remember the import name(s) and would have their memory jogged when seeing a list of import names a package provides.
 Finally, tools would be able to notify users what import names will become available once they install a project.

 There is also no easy way to know whether installing two projects will conflict with one another based on the import names they provide.
-For instance, if two different projects have a _utils module, installing both project will lead to a clash as one project’s _utils module would take precedence over the other project’s version.
-This issue has been seen in the wild.
+For instance, if two different projects have a _utils module, installing both projects will lead to a clash as one project’s _utils module would take precedence over the other’s, by overwriting the other project’s file; this issue has been seen in the wild.

 It may also help with spam detection.
 If a project specifies the same import names as a very popular project it can act as a signal to take a closer look at the validity of the less popular project.
 A project found to be lying about what import names it provides would be another signal.